vramana/react-flex-slick/README.md

   is not implemented yet.
 - useCSS - Not supported: We don't have to fallback for jQuery animations for ancient browsers because we dont support them in first place.
+- dots, dotClass - works almost as expected.
+Instead of dotClass on slider give it as className in the `Dots` component

-**Remaining**: slidesToShow, slidesToScroll, accessibility, rtl, dots, dotClass, pauseOnHover, pauseOnDotsHover, responsive, swipeToSlide, slide, variableWidth, centerMode, fade, lazyLoad, respondTo
+**Remaining**: slidesToShow, slidesToScroll, accessibility, rtl, pauseOnHover, pauseOnDotsHover, responsive, swipeToSlide, slide, variableWidth, centerMode, fade, lazyLoad, respondTo

 **Progress** - Total: 43 Current: 27